Welcome Johnny & Jane: A Listening Project

-The Welcome Johnny and Jane Home Project is about welcoming veterans back into our communities and listening to their stories, one-on-one.
-She provides guidelines for conducting these conversations.
+The Welcome Johnny and Jane Home Project is about welcoming veterans back into our communities and listening to their experiences, one-on-one.
+Every non-veteran should listen to a veteran tell their story and Caplan provides guidelines for conducting these listening sessions.
 The project has its roots in cultural and social traditions that expect the community to reach out, to be supportive and to nurture the healing of those who have been wounded by trauma.
-These traditions foster healing and recovery from psychologically distressful experiences by promoting narrative, interpersonal and community responses to the problem.
-In addition, these traditions can inform us about ways we can prevent trauma and promote resiliency by fostering safe, stable and nurturing relationships.
-The Welcome Johnny and Jane Home project provides our college community with a new and innovative opportunity to support our students and foster their success.
+These traditions foster healing and recovery from psychologically distressful experiences by promoting narrative, interpersonal and community responses to those who have been impacted.
+The Welcome Johnny and Jane Home project provides our community with a new and innovative opportunity to support our veterans and their families.

 - Why Parents Give Amphetamines and Other Risky Psychiatric Drugs to the Children They Love In an important recent blog, Michael Cornwall explores the very complicated issue of Psychiatric Prescribing to Children and the issues parents face.… more